Yandex Cloud

 1. Navigate to the folder dashboard and select Managed Service for Kubernetes.

-2. Click the name of the cluster you need and select the Marketplace tab.
+2. Click the cluster name and select the Marketplace tab.

 3. Under Application available for installation, select Jaeger over Managed Service for YDB Backend and click Go to install.